 Christoph Niemann (b.
 1970) is an illustration superstar and one of the reasons why The New Yorker covers are so beloved.
 He created dozens of covers for The New York Times, National Geographic, and Wired among many other magazines too.
 He has also made live drawings during the Venice Biennale, Olympic Games in London, and the New York City Marathon.
 His designs were purchased by big labels such as Hermés, Google, LAMY, and The Museum of Modern Art.
 Niemann studied in Stuttgart, at the State Academy of Fine Arts.

-He was featured in the first episode of „Abstract – the art of design” – a series by Netflix, focusing on some of the most brilliant, creative minds alive, including Tinker Hatfield, Es Devlin and Bjarke Ingels.
+Furthermore, he was featured in the very first episode of Abstract – The Art of Design.
+This Netflix series focuses on some of the most brilliant, creative minds alive, including Tinker Hatfield, Es Devlin, and Bjarke Ingels.

-Abstract Sunday illustration
+Abstract Sunday Illustration

 You can find pieces Niemann creates in his free time as a part of his project “Abstract Sunday” on his Instagram and Facebook.